-Book 1, Second Edition (spiral bound, 8 1/2 x 11 inches, 145 pages including answer key) provides a comprehensive introduction to:
+Book 1, latest edition, (spiral bound, 8 1/2 x 11 inches, 145 pages including answer key) provides a comprehensive introduction to:

 - Beginning programming using the Logo language as found in MicroWorlds software, creating drawings and animations.
 See a video tour: a student’s drawing and animation.

 - HTML (Web page language) using Notepad, Windows accessory software already on your computer.
-Create a Web page (see a video tour) and make simple Web pages using free trial software Cool Page.
-(See a page from the book.)
+Create a Web page (see a video tour) and make simple Web pages.

 - Office applications: word processor and spread sheet (something like Word and Excel must be already installed on your computer).
-Learn to format a newsletter and work with the spreadsheet.
+Learn to format a newsletter an program a spreadsheet to do calculations.